syncfusion-content/maui-docs/MAUI/ListView/grouping.md

 ### Keeping only one group in expanded state

-To keep any one specific group alone in the expanded state, use the `SfListView.GroupExpanding` event.
-The particular selected group can be get from `GroupExpandCollapseChangingEventArgs`, by which you can compare and collapse all other groups, and expand the particular selected group.
+To keep any one specific group alone in the expanded state, use the [SfListView.GroupExpanding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_GroupExpanding) event.
+The particular selected group can be obtained from [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.GroupExpandCollapseChangingEventArgs.html), which allows you to compare and collapse all other groups while expanding the particular selected group.

 {% tabs %}
 {% highlight c# %}